NHMDenmark/Mass-Digitizer/tests/Functional_test_procedure.md

 ☐ Set multi specimen checkbox
 ☐ Try removing the multi specimen checkbox
 ☐ Try removing the multi specimen tick mark from older records
-☐ Clear all - Update the latest record
+☐ Clear form - Update the latest record
-☐ Clear all – Create new record
+☐ Clear form – Create new record
 ☐ Check that sticky fields are carried over to the new record: StorageFullname, PrepType, TypeStatus, Notes, MultiSpecimen, MultiSpecimen serial, GeoRegion, TaxonName
 ☐ Create new record without green-area input
 ☐ Create new record without Geo-region
 ☐ Create new record with novel family name
 ☐ Create new record with multispecimen ticked
-☐ Then try creating another new record
 ☐ Check to see if there is a meaningful error message when saving a record without a barcode
 - At every step of the way you need to check to see if the action resulted in an expected change in the database, so please have the DB editor open.